PreviousView allNext

 Relab is a property data startup in Auckland.
 They launched their new website last year and have grown a lot since then.
 In May 2023, they told NZ Business that now 25% of real estate agents in NZ are using Relab.

-The newest kid on the block is trying to stand out with map-based features.
+The newest kid on the block is trying to stand out with map based features.
 They offer a free version, but it's only for REINZ members.
 Others can try out a free trial that lasts for 14 days.

 You can get more value by buying a Pro Plan for $59.90 each month.
 Or, you can choose the Prospect Plan for $320 a month to unlock all their features.
 If you pick a yearly subscription instead of monthly, you will save 38% on both plans.
 With these plans, you will have access to many helpful features.
 These include advanced maps, details about subdivision potential, and title information.
 These tools are very useful for property investors, real estate agents, or anyone who loves data when buying property.

 Overall, Relab is a useful tool for those interested in real estate.
 It's great for investors, developers, and even serious home buyers who rely on data.
-This is especially true if they have the premium subscription.
+This is especially true if they have a premium subscription.
 You can view:

 • Information on council valuations and rates